Oppo BDP-103 Blu-ray player

 The BDP-103 is as good a Blu-ray player as we’ve ever seen.
 It’s extremely well-built and uses the highest quality components.
 It produces the best picture, supports the most formats, and has the most features of any consumer-level Blu-ray player on the market.
 Its international-focused video services are largely useless to Australia, though.

-Oppo BDP-103: Performance and interface
+Oppo BDP-103: Design and build quality

-Next page: Picture quality and conclusion
+Next page: Features, interface and performance

 Best Deals on PCWorld